 6. The relevant TSO shall take account of the legitimate expectations of power-generating facility owners as part of the assessment of the application of this Regulation to existing power-generating modules.

 7. The relevant TSO may assess the application of some or all of the provisions of this Regulation to existing power-generating modules every three years in accordance with the criteria and process set out in paragraphs 3 to 5.

+Where component parts or units of an existing power generating module are replaced or new parts or units added to an existing power generating module, those new or replacement parts or units should, to the extent applicable:

+Be compliant with the requirements of this Regulation;

+Not be a limitation on the eventual compliance of the power generating module should compliance be required with this Regulation in accordance with this article; and

+Immediately contribute the requirements of this Regulation pro rata compared to the power generating module as appropriate (e.g. reactive power, frequency response etc). to the future compliance of that power generating module for the possibility that compliance with this Regulation is required in the future.

+9. Paragraph 8 does not apply to maintenance activities or to recognized spart parts, whether or not those parts are purchased new at the time of their incorporation in the power generating module.

 Article 5